red-collar-official/flutter_kore/packages/umvvm/doc/navigation.md

 }
 ```

-If your app uses separate navigator key for dialogs and bottoms sheets you need to replace global navigator with <b>GlobalNavigationPopScope</b>.
+If your app uses a separate navigator key for dialogs and bottom sheets, you need to replace the global navigator with `GlobalNavigationPopScope`.
 Here is an example:

 ```dart
 class AppViewModel extends NavigationViewModel<AppView, AppViewState> {